 As you paddle down this creek, you will see plenty of rushing waterfalls, native wildlife, and flora along the way.
 Don’t let yourself get too distracted, though — the rapids vary throughout the route, and there are a couple of obstacles that you’ll need to stay mindful of.

-Caddo River
+7. Caddo River

 The Caddo River is an 82-mile tributary connected to the Ouachita River.
 It’s a growing tourist spot for water sports like canoeing and fishing, and its class I and II rapids are excellent for kayaking.
 You’ll also have a pleasant view of the Ouachita Mountains.

 You can rent a boat for up to two days, and their kayak rentals come with life jackets and paddles.
+Contact Caddo River Camping and Canoe Rentals for great deals.

-Arkansas River
+8. Arkansas River

+The Arkansas River is a popular spot among white water rafters throughout the country.
 Depending on which part of the river you visit, beginners can have a peaceful float trip through the calmer areas.
-You can also find kayaking tours and get a view of the scenery surrounding the river.
+You can also find kayaking tours on most dates during peak season to get a view of the scenery surrounding the river.

-Mulberry River
+9. Mulberry River

 The Mulberry River provides forty miles of water surrounded by beautiful scenery.
 You’ll have a stunning view of the surrounding forests and mountains as you paddle through the water.
+The rapids can change depending on the segment you’re in, so stay alert!

-Buffalo National River
+10. Buffalo National River

 The Buffalo National River is America’s first national river, and it’s also one of the most popular attractions for Arkansas kayaking.
 With 151 miles of high-level water, this river is ideal for whitewater rafters.

-However, your experience with this river depends on the rainfall; if Arkansas is having a dry summer, the river won’t have the rapids you’d get in years with more precipitation. z
+However, your experience with this river depends on the rainfall; if Arkansas is having a dry summer, the river won’t have the rapids you’d get in years with more precipitation.
+The national park also allows dogs in designated areas, so you won’t have to worry about leaving your pet at home!

-Kings River
+11. Kings River

 The Kings River begins in Arkansas and runs all the way to Missouri.
-It’s a popular tourist hotspot in Eureka Springs and has opportunities for water sports such as canoeing, fishing, and of course kayaking.
+It’s a popular tourist hotspot in Eureka Springs and has opportunities for water sports such as canoeing, fishing, and, of course, kayaking.

 King River Outfitters can also provide river canoe rentals, life jackets, and shuttles for transportation.

-The Spring River
+12. The Spring River

 Flowing into the Mammoth Springs, the Spring River is an excellent spot for beginning kayakers.
 Its rapids range from class I and II, so you can expect some varying water levels, but nothing too extreme.